avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/ck-rx65n/QUICKSTART.md

 <img style="width:75%; height:auto" src="./assets/quickstart/cpid_and_env.png"/>
 </details>

-* Enter the CPID and ENV values into the Serial Terminal as prompted.
+Enter the following into the Serial Terminal as prompted:
+  `CPID` - The Company ID aquired from the Key Vault
+  `ENV` - The Environment aquired from the Key Vault

-<b>DUID</b> - This is the **Unique ID** entered when the device was created in the IoTConnect GUI<br>
+  `DUID` - This is the **Unique ID** previously entered during device created in Step 6
-<b>SYMMETRIC_KEY</b> - This is the key generated when the device was created in the IoTConnect GUI
+  `SYMMETRIC_KEY` - This is the key that was previously generated during device created in Step 6

-* Enter the DUID and SYMMETRIC_KEY values into the Serial Terminal as prompted.
+At this point, the device will attempt to connect.

 ## 11. Verifying the Connection